 dataset is licensed for commercial applications,

-each miner.
+each contributor.

 Right